OksanaVasylkovska/weather-app/README.md

 The app "Weather App" shows the weather forecast in real time in any city in the world.

 ## About the app
-We get access to ARI
+We get access to API
   <p align="center">
 <img src="https://github.com/OksanaVasylkovska/weather-app/blob/main/img/api.png" width="80%"></p>